ASTYPALEA TRAVEL GUIDE: DISCOVER THE BUTTERFLY OF THE AEGEAN

 VILLAGES

-Astypalea (meaning “old city”) is the “bridge” between Cyclades and Dodecanese, combining elements from both island groups.
-Covering an area of 97 sq.km and with a coastline of 110 km, Astypalea is the fourth largest and the westernmost island of the Dodecanese.
-When considering the area of the nearby islets, its total area reaches 128 sq.km.
-The island is divided into the Inner and Outer Island by a sandy strip of land 100 meters long, "Steno".
-Without this strip, Astypalea would be two separate neighboring islands.
+Astypalea, meaning "old city", is a captivating island that bridges the Cyclades and Dodecanese, offering a unique blend of both cultures.
+Covering 97 sq.km and with a coastline stretching 110 km, Astypalea is the fourth largest and westernmost island in the Dodecanese.
+Including the nearby islets, the total area reaches 128 sq.km.
+The island is divided into the Inner and Outer Island by the narrow sandy strip, 'Steno,' which, without it, would separate Astypalea into two distinct islands.

 Image